Kim Kardashian Pays Homage To Naomi Campbell After Being Criticized For Wearing The Model’s Past Looks

 — POPSUGAR (@POPSUGAR) March 25, 2019

-According to Daily Mail, Kardashian’s decision to wear the same dress as Campbell wasn’t the only faux pas made in her Versace gown.
-She and West reportedly arrived to Chance the Rapper’s wedding to his longtime love Kirsten Corley’s wedding late.
-The power couple arrived shortly after Corley and disrupted the pair’s nuptials, which took place at The Resort at Pelican Hill in Newport Beach, California.

-The couple’s tardiness reportedly didn’t phase the newlyweds, as Chance considers West as one of his mentors and even snapped a picture with him at his wedding.
-E! reports that the wedding overall was filled with family and love.
+The couple’s tardiness reportedly didn’t phase the newlyweds, as Chance considers West to be one of his mentors — and even snapped a picture with him at his wedding.
+E!
+News reports that the wedding was filled with family and love.

-”It was a romantic ceremony and a string quartet played as they entered,’ a source said of the day. ”In the middle of the ceremony, their little daughter Kensli ran up and Chance picked her up and held her.
+”It was a romantic ceremony and a string quartet played as they entered,” a source said of the day. ”In the middle of the ceremony, their little daughter Kensli ran up and Chance picked her up and held her.
 It was very sweet and loving to watch.”